stytchauth/stytch-all-examples/frontend/vanillajs/prebuilt/README.md

 # Stytch B2B Prebuilt - Vanilla JavaScript

 This is a vanilla JavaScript implementation of the Stytch B2B prebuilt authentication flow.
-It demonstrates how to build a B2B authentication app using raw HTML, CSS, and JavaScript with the Stytch vanilla JS SDK.
+It demonstrates how to build a B2B authentication app using raw HTML, CSS, and JavaScript with the Stytch Prebuilt SDK.

 ## Features